-You can use 5A and also 10A.
-The difference is in the stability of the engine speed and the stability of the nozzle temperature.
-The stronger the source, the faster the nozzle heats up.
+You can use either a 5A or a 10A power supply.
+The difference lies mainly in the stability of the motor speed and the consistency of the nozzle temperature.
+A stronger power source allows the nozzle to heat up more quickly and maintain stable performance.

 12V (7RPM) DC motor

-The motor is built into the holder and drives the spool for winding the finished pet filament.
-This 12V DC motor has its own gearbox (it is not necessary to print the gearbox).
-This means very high torque without any additional gear system.
+The motor is integrated into the holder and directly drives the spool to wind the finished PET filament.
+This 12V DC motor comes with a built-in gearbox, so there is no need to print an external one.
+Thanks to this, it provides very high torque without requiring any additional gear system.

 PWM Regulator 12V 5A